jerednav/mindful/README.md

 ---

-Boomshark will be an app for sharing projects that you're working on.
+Mindful Notes is an app for sharing projects that you're working on.
 Posts will include a title, image, description, and a link to the live url or github (and maybe tagging as well if we can get added within a week).

 ---